RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 A user's card deck will continue to refill itself from the batch until it is empty.
 Once a batch has been coded or skipped, a new batch of unlabeled data will be requested from SMART.
 This batch will be selected using the chosen active learning algorithm, or randomly, depending on if Active Learning was enabled in :ref:`advancedsettings`.
 The batch may also be selected randomly in projects with active learning enabled for three other reasons:

-* It is the first batch
+* It is the first batch.
-* Each possible label has not been used at least once
+* Each possible label has not been used at least once.
-* There has not been a full batch worth of data marked as labeled (possibly some was skipped or is IRR and waiting for additional labels)
+* There has not been a full batch worth of data marked as labeled (possibly some was skipped or is IRR and waiting for additional labels).

 If a model is currently running, then the new batch will be delayed until the model has finished running, and you will be presented with the message in the image below.
 Note that this does not apply to projects that have disabled having a model.
 Projects that have disabled Active Learning but have a model will still have to wait for the model to run, but it will be done faster as predictions will not have to be generated for the unlabeled data (see :ref:`admindashboard` for more details).
 |annotate-nocards|